 Applications

-CCHAHACC will accept and process applications (including transfer applications) in accordance with applicable HUD Regulations.
+HACC will accept and process applications (including transfer applications) in accordance with applicable HUD Regulations using a Lottery system.
 Except for qualification for preferences, HACC will make its initial determination of eligibility assuming that the facts certified to by the applicant in the preliminary application are correct, although all those facts will be verified later in the application process.

 Newly developed properties owned by HACC or a HACC entity that contain a mix of units, some subsidized by project-based vouchers and others subsidized by public housing operating funds, shall maintain one waiting list.
 Applicants shall be assigned to units suitable for their family sizes and disability needs without regard to subsidy type.

-Every application file for admission to low rent housing shall include the date and time of application, or application number (if applicable), applicant’s race and ethnicity; eligibility determination; when eligible, the apartment size(s) for which eligible; qualification for preference, if any; and the date, location, identification, and circumstances of each vacancy offered and accepted or refused.
+Every application file for admission to low rent housing shall include application number applicant’s race and ethnicity; eligibility determination; when eligible, the apartment size(s) for which eligible; qualification for preference, if any; and the date, location, identification, and circumstances of each vacancy offered and accepted or refused.

 HACC will update and purge all waiting lists every 12 to 18 months.
 Applicants are responsible for providing written or email updated information on changes to their contact information, income, family composition and preferences between waiting list updates.
 When the HACC is unable to contact an applicant at the most recent address or phone number in their file, their application will be withdrawn.